 A Take-Home Message

-Mindfulness is awareness that arises through paying attention, on purpose, in the present moment, non-judgementally.
+Mindfulness is awareness that arises through paying attention, on purpose, in the present moment, non-judgmentally.

-Learning mindfulness is a journey.
-One in which the final destination may be unclear and, along the way, there may be plenty of opportunities to take a wrong turn and become lost.
+Learning mindfulness is a journey, one in which the final destination may be unclear with plenty of opportunities to take a wrong turn and become lost along the way.

 Sometimes we need help.

 In this media-driven world where we spend too much time on inauthentic conversations, there are times when genuine support and community are both helpful and insightful.